vy-let/muc/Readme.markdown

 The *Meaningful Unit of Code,* or *muc,* is defined as the number of bytes, as compressed by bzip2 at its best compression level, of the source code after having its whitespace removed.\*

 For comparison, both examples above have 11.8 muc.
-They're the same by definition: whitespace is stripped in advance.
-Let's compare to a more distinct revision:
+They’re the same by definition: whitespace is stripped in advance.
+Let’s compare to a more distinct revision:

     #import <Foundation/Foundation.h>